SimonBlanke/Surfaces/docs/source/installation.rst

 Import Errors
 -------------

-If you get import errors, make sure all dependencies are installed:
+If you get import errors for visualization or ML functions:

 .. code-block:: bash

+    # For visualization functions
+    pip install surfaces[viz]

+    # For machine learning functions
+    pip install surfaces[ml]

+    # For all features
-    pip install numpy pandas matplotlib plotly scikit-learn
+    pip install surfaces[full]

 Version Conflicts
 -----------------